Adityabandaru18/Adityabandaru18/README.md

 <h1 align="center">Heyyy, I'm Aditya⚡️ </h1>
-<h2 align="center" style="color: "red"">Exploring the Depths of Backend Development After Navigating the Front-End Seas.</h2>
+<h2 align="center" style=" color: "red">Exploring the Depths of Backend Development After Navigating the Front-End Seas.</h2>
 <br>

-- 🌱 I’m currently expanding my skills in Backend development (Beginner) after successfully gaining a gripping edge on the Front end skills and tools that the present tech world is looking for.
+- 🌱 I’m currently expanding my skills in Backend development (Beginner) after successfully gaining a gripping edge on the front-end skills and tools that the present tech world is looking for.

 - 🔭 "I'm the person who's constantly eager to explore and embrace the latest trends and developer tools in the ever-evolving tech world."